msa-em/em-quickstart-uv/README.md

 > First, ask one of the organization members to give you `write` access to the forked repo.

 > [!WARNING]
-> In what follows and the configuration files, you will see references to `change-to-repo-name`, which you should replace with the repo name.
-E.g. this article would be `em-quickstart-uv`.
+> In what follows and the configuration files, you will see references to `em-quickstart-uv`, which you should replace with the repo name.

 > [!WARNING]
 > This quickstart guide assumes use of the `uv` python package manager.
 You can install `uv` on your platform following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/).
 Trust us, you won't regret it.